Make the world your workplace by becoming an all-rounder in IT.

 The core of the minor is a team project for an external client (not for profit), which provides you with the opportunity to see your backend being applied in practice.

 Bachelor of Science

-Once you have successfully completed Information Technology, you have earned the title Bachelor of Science!
+Once you have successfully completed the Information Technology programme, you have earned a Bachelor of Science degree!

-It is important that you quickly feel at home at Inholland University.
-That you know how your course is set up and how you can study effectively.
+It is important that you quickly feel at home at Inholland University of Applied Sciences.
+That you know how your programme is set up and how you can study effectively.
 Our Study Coaches are here to get you off to a good start and will introduce you to your study group.
 Should you have specific study-related problems, your mentor is happy to provide advice.

 The IT sector is very international.
 Apart from operating globally, companies also provide services to customers abroad and you meet people from all corners of the world.
 An internship or study abroad is therefore certainly encouraged.
 We have partnerships with, for example, universities and companies in China or South Africa.